oatlog/oatlog/doc/report/main.typ

 == Oatlog from a user's perspective <section_implementation_api_interface>

 Oatlog is a, or technically a pair of, Rust procedural macros.
-The macros `oatlog::compile_egraph_strict!()` and `oatlog::compile_egraph_relaxed!()` both take as input an egglog theory and emits a struct `Theory` as well as opaque types representing e-classes within each of the egglog code datatypes.
+The two macros `oatlog::compile_egraph_strict!()` and `oatlog::compile_egraph_relaxed!()` both take as input an egglog theory and emits a struct `Theory` as well as opaque types representing e-classes within each of the egglog code datatypes.
 A generated theory containing